-- Helps IT teams track the interactions and relationships between applications, software, and supporting hardware.
+- Track the interactions and relationships between applications, software, and supporting hardware.
 Specifically, before migrating an application and/or a data center, you should baseline the environment.
-This includes finding out how many applications there are, how many systems make up the infrastructure, and how systems/applications communicate with each other and the world, and understanding how these applications and systems provide services to internal and external clients and how the systems are supported.
+This includes finding out how many applications there are, how many systems make up the infrastructure, how systems/applications communicate with each other and the world, how these applications and systems provide services to internal and external clients, and how the systems are supported.

-- Helps to locate where exactly applications are running and plan accordingly for system failures
+- Locate where exactly applications are running and plan accordingly for system failures.

-- Helps understand the health of entire application instead of analyzing individual infrastructure silos
+- Understand the health of an entire application instead of analyzing individual infrastructure silos.

-- Helps to pinpoint faulty devices or software components in seconds by conveniently tracing connections on the app map, rather than sifting through the entire infrastructure
+- Pinpoint faulty devices or software components quickly by tracing connections on the application map, rather than having to sift through the entire infrastructure manually.

 - Application workload: Understand what an application workload is and the different types of workloads running in hybrid/multi-cloud infrastructures.